-Talk to your doctor about all of your treatment options.
+Talk with your doctor about all of your treatment options.
 It’s important to stick with the medication your doctor prescribes.
-Only by taking your medication can you control your symptoms and stay in remission long-term.
+Only by taking your medication can you manage your symptoms and stay in remission long term.

 Here are 12 things you should know about treatment for UC.

 - 5-aminosalicylic acid (5-ASA) drugs such as mesalamine

 - steroid drugs such as prednisone, prednisolone, and budesonide

 - immunosuppressants such as 6-mercaptopurine (6-MP) and azathioprine